 Phillips & Cohen's largest qui tam settlement came after the deadline for the "Hot List" nominations: Pfizer Inc. paid $1.8 billion to settle the off-label marketing case involving the painkiller Bextra and a related criminal charge as part of a record-breaking $2.3 billion settlement announced on Sept.
 2.

 Phillips & Cohen represents whistleblowers across the nation in cases involving fraud against the government, including tax fraud and securities laws violations.
 It was named to the "Plaintiffs' Hot List" in 2004 and 2007 as well as 2009.
-Qui tam cases brought by Phillips & Cohen's attorneys have returned $5.3 billion in civil and criminal recoveries to the U.S. Treasury.
+For more information about Phillips & Cohen's record, see P&C's Successful Whistleblower Cases.